El Ritmo de los Días

 I have been thinking about routine.

 For twenty-five years, routine was what I resisted.
 Every semester brought different courses, different students, different schedules cobbled together from whatever the institution needed and was willing to pay for.
 I prided myself on adaptability.
 On being able to shift quickly.
-On not needing consistency.
+On moving without consistency.

 But that pride was really a cover story for precarity.
 You cannot depend on routine when your employment is contingent.
 You learn instead to be endlessly flexible, endlessly available, ready to reconfigure your life around whatever work appears.